fluxnetart/fluxnetart.github.io/_posts/2025-05-18-videos-wanted.md

 ---
 layout: post
-title: Video submissions wanted - Breathing as the Biosphere Project
+title: Your clips wanted for video mandala
 excerpt: We are creating a crowd-sourced video mandala featuring clips of people connecting with nature in contemplative ways from around the world.
 categories: news
 ---